Pinu, Papua New Guinea: The journey of the Kabadi tribes

+From the outset, it is necessary for accountability in the management of information and how it is justified for the reader today.
+Oral history over time can be subjected to interpretations of different perspectives, and for varying reasons.
+Therefore, oral history and its authenticity is measured at minimum its correlation to that of a nearby tribal stories, customs and traditions, and myths.
+For example, the name of a Kabadi chief must be verifiable by the Nara or Waima, Doura or Mekeo tribe.
+Additionally, an oral account must be proven against documents such as anthropological writings, newspaper articles, and transactions such as land sales which may prove names of individuals and events depicting activities that even today can be traced and accounted for against oral history.

 According to historical accounts, and conversations surrounding the various Kabadi tribes that co-exist today, and it is also logical to deduce that respective tribes have their accounts of migrational routes, yet all these tribes have a common destination.
 While, they had different routes, several walked the inner mountains, others along the coast line.

 The other common character is the point of origin, where the Kabadis descended from Mt Yule (Kovio).
 This is confirmed by their previous settlements along the way, including land that they had settled briefly, buried their dead, planted food gardens.
 Along the plains of what is called 'Gabadi' today, and even retracing their paths to Meke'o and the Roro land, the Kabadi's still have old sago trees growing in places where they settled briefly.
 The people in those areas still speak of land previously settled by the Kabadis.
 There were no inhabitants or civilization when the Kabadi's arrived.
 They settled in different locations on this land; they progressively advanced at different times and locations strategically for purposes of defense or claiming of land.
 It was not until a couple of hundred years later, approximately between the late 1700s and early 1800s, that interaction with the Koitabus and Motus, when differences emerged.

-At this juncture, early writings by the missionaries and explorers capture events and visitations by outsiders around this period especially in the 1890s.
+Early writings by the Explorers, missionaries and anthropologist such as G Seligman, James Chalmers, J F Barton, Strong W Mersh, the o name a few, captured events with their visitations around this period especially in the 1890s.
 Hence, it is fair that the migration of the various tribes would be earlier.

-Another notable event was a war between the Elemas and Kabadis, when a Roro man murdered a Elema man, and the murderer tracked his way to the paramount chief's doorstep.
+Another notable event was a war between the Elemas and Kabadis, when a Roro man murdered an Elema man, and the murderer tracked his way to the paramount chief's doorstep.
 Consequently, battle and chaos ensured with horrific atrocities perpetrated by all parties.